 Indie-roots trailblazers, high-octane Americana from rafter-raising to hear-a-pin-drop balladry

-click image for hi-res more hi res photos here.
+Click image for hi-res.
+Photograph by Tania Barricklo. more hi res photos here.

 ABOUT.

-The Mammals are folksingers Ruth Ungar, Mike Merenda, and a dynamic quintet of multi-instrumentalists whose sound spans fiddle, banjo, guitar, organ, bass, and drums.
-Over two decades, this fiercely independent band has built a legacy of genre-defying, politically charged, and emotionally resonant folk-rock praised as “some of the best songwriting of their generation” (LA Times).
+The Mammals are an indie-roots band from New York’s Hudson Valley led by singer-songwriters Ruth Ungar and Mike Merenda.
+Over two decades, this fiercely independent outfit has built a legacy of genre-defying, politically charged, and emotionally resonant folk-rock praised as “some of the best songwriting of their generation” (LA Times).
 Their music resonates with urgency and tenderness—amplifying the voices of conscience, connection, and the full spectrum of human experience.

-Hailing from New York’s Hudson Valley, The Mammals emerged in the early 2000s as “subversive acoustic traditionalists” (Boston Globe), blending old-timey roots with lyrical fire and magnetic force.
+Emerging in the early 2000s as “subversive acoustic traditionalists” (Boston Globe), The Mammals blend old-timey roots with lyrical fire and magnetic force.
 After a period of redefinition as Mike + Ruthy, the band reemerged in 2017 and have since continued to forge music that is as topical as it is timeless.
 The Washington Post writes, “They don’t suffer from multiple genre syndrome—they celebrate it.”

 Their forthcoming 2025 double album Touch Grass Vol. 1 & 2 marks the band’s most expansive offering to date.
 A lyrical wake-up call and a tender salve, the album was recorded at their own Humble Abode Music studio over four years.
 Produced by the band and mastered by Greg Calbi, Touch Grass pulses with Americana soul, front-porch folk, and barn-burning electricity.
 Volume 1 channels defiant spirit with tracks like “Unpopular Ideas” and “Rolling Stone Refugee,” while Volume 2 invites introspection and healing with meditative songs like “Luna Light” and “Heal Our Heart.”
 “Doing good doesn’t have to mean do more,” they sing—reminding us that kindness and community are forms of resistance.